Note: All the links on this page lead to external websites, unless otherwise noted.

 Midwest Special Services, Inc.

 Provides vocational and day training services for adults with disabilities in the Twin Cities area.
-DT&H program is based at five different twin cities locations.
+Day Training and Habilitation (DT&H) program is based at five different twin cities locations.
 Other employment services include job placement and training programs.

 Minnesota Business Leadership Network